Ellura Sanctuary, Swan Reach, SA, 5354

 e m a

-Thank you John Fowler & Dr Mark Hutchinson for identifying and Asimakis Patitsas & Stephen Mahony for confirming the id of this species for us
+Thank you John Fowler, Dr Mark Hutchinson & Patrick Campbell for identifying and Asimakis Patitsas & Stephen Mahony for confirming the id of this species for us

-John, & independantly Mark, identified S1 here, which we had identified as Dwarf Three-toed Slider (Lerista timida), was in fact Hemiergis decresiensis.
+John, & independantly Mark, identified S1 here, which we thought was Dwarf Three-toed Slider (Lerista timida).
+We had already worked out that S2 was Hemiergis decresiensis.

 Mark said "Clearly shows the big eyes and snub nose that distinguish Hemiergis from Lerista."